 Creating an interactive and user-friendly website can be a great marketing tool for new and existing customers.
 There is nothing quite as frustrating as clicking on a website only to spend precious minutes slogging through useless information searching for what you’re trying to find.

 As Michael Hess, E-commerce strategy lead at Code Signing Store, points out, “In addition, search engine optimization (SEO) efforts will need to be made for your site to achieve a higher ranking in SERPs.
-The best way to do this is to include keywords within the content itself and in the titles of your blog entries.”
+The best way to do this is to include keywords within the content and in the titles of your blog entries.”

 By investing in your website optimization and layout, you’ll maximize a new customer’s experience and draw them in to return again and again when they’re in need of your products or services.